Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 00401103  ClaDebugProcess.clw:62 - _main
 ```

 The first column above shows the hex number which represents the memory address where the call occurred.
-The top line is the address in code where the call to ```Example6StackTraceC``` occurred.
+The top line is the address in memory where the call to ```Example6StackTraceC``` occurred.

 The centre column above shows the ```filename.clw``` and the line number in the source code file.